 The onsite restaurant draws a local crowd thanks to its fabulous menu rich in prized Long Island seafood.
 Try the Montauk tuna tartare, seared Shinnecock Bay scallops and calamari from Point Judith, just across the Long Island Sound.

-Borrow a bike and pedal over to one of the area beaches.
+Borrow a bike and pedal over to one of the area beaches, quiet in the shoulder season.
 The Elizabeth A. Morton National Wildlife Refuge is just a few miles from the hotel.
 This nature preserve’s 1.2-mile flat walking trail winds through the woodlands to Jessup’s Neck Peninsula.
 View piping plovers, songbirds, black ducks and white-tailed deer as colorful foliage dances from the towering trees.

 Once you’re back at Baron’s Cove, spend a crisp fall evening cozied up to one of three wood-burning fireplaces.